Each mock service contains several reactions.

 3 And so on.

-Response Order Change
+Reaction Order Change

-Adding a New Response
+Adding a New Reaction

-Adding a Mock Response from Request and Response
+Adding a Reaction from Request and Response

 It is a common situation when development provides a request/response pair saying, “This is our request, and this is the response we want to have.”